EscolaLMS/H5P/readme.md

 ### Seeder

-you can seed library and content with build-in seeders that are accessible with
+You can seed library and content with build-in seeders that are accessible with

-- `php artisan h5p:library-seed`
+- `php artisan h5p:seed` to add just libraries
-- `php artisan h5p:content-seed`
+- `php artisan h5p:seed --addContent` to add content with libraries